-Streamlabs supports a handful of platforms, including YouTube, Facebook, Twitch, DLive, and NimoTV.
+Streamlabs supports many platforms, including YouTube, Facebook, Twitch, DLive, and NimoTV.
 In comparison, OBS.Live (OBS) supports more than 90 platforms.
-The number is enormous, but most streamings only need one of those powerful platforms which Streamlabs also supports.
+The number is enormous, but most streamings only need one of those powerful platforms, which Streamlabs also supports.

 StreamElements, on the other hand, is only available for Android right now, and the app is still in the development stage.
-It only supports streaming of the webcam, but you get overlays for chat and notifications.
+It only supports webcam streaming, but you get overlays for chat and notifications.

 The last section of Streamlabs vs. StreamElements is pricing.
-Streamlabs is free to use, but there is a premium plan called Prime.
+Streamlabs is free to use, but a premium plan called Prime is available.
 It costs $149 per year to $19 per month on the monthly plan.
 Some of the features of Prime are:

 - Pro themes